dhh1128/codecraft.co/headers-babies-and-bathwater.md

       - You can't compile against javadoc.
 Headers enable another programmer to not just understand the interface to your code, but to test his/her code against it, with full compiler enforcement.
 Headers or something similar is what you need to outsource a project without supplying implementation code.

       - I have become disillusioned with forms of communication external to the code itself.
-On several codebases that I've worked with, I've gone to significant effort to write good doc comments, and to set up doc generation--only to see this doc get ignored by developers.
+On several codebases that I've worked with, I've gone to significant effort to write good doc comments, and to set up doc generation &mdash; only to see this doc get ignored by developers.
 They simply won't pull up a browser to read docs if the code is in front of them.
-(This is less true of java, where most IDEs have hover text based on javadocs--but in C++, it's the unfortunate truth.)
+(This is less true of java, where most IDEs have hover text based on javadocs &mdash; but in C++, it's the unfortunate truth.)

       I do think there is a difference between generated headers and generated javadoc.
 Whether you call either or both of them "code", in one case you read the output with your code editor; in the other, you read with a browser.
 Also, in practice, the source for javadoc is checked into vcs, but not the output.
 So you can't browse the "code" output of javadoc in git logs.
 If you generated headers, you'd be checking them in to the vcs.